“She's a wonderful Tatyana, among the best ever...a luminous soprano"

 In 2015, she made her début at the Royal Opera House, Covent Garden – singing Tatyana in Eugene Onegin and Micaëla in Carmen.
 Since this time, she has sung Fiordiligi in Così fan tutte for Deutsche Oper Berlin, Semperoper Dresden and Opera Australia, Mimi in La bohème for Covent Garden, Tatyana for the Opera de Paris and the title roles in Thaïs and Luisa Miller for Opera Australia (winning her first Helpmann Award for the latter).

 2018 engagements included Violetta (La traviata) in Sydney, Mimi in Paris and Dresden, Marguerite (Faust) in Berlin and a national tour with the Australian Chamber Orchestra; Nicole also made her début at The Metropolitan Opera, New York as Mimi.
-In 2019, Nicole sings Tatyana in Munich and Berlin, Micaela and Donna Elvira (Don Giovanni) for the Opera de Paris, Violetta and Marguerite at the Opera de Marseille and Ellen Orford (Peter Grimes) for the Sydney Symphony.
+In 2019, Nicole sang Tatyana in Munich and Berlin, Micaela and Donna Elvira (Don Giovanni) for the Opera de Paris, Violetta and Marguerite at the Opera de Marseille and Ellen Orford (Peter Grimes) for the Sydney Symphony.
+Future engagements include her house début at Wiener Staatsoper and returns to The Metropolitan Opera (as Fiordiligi), to the Royal Opera (as Mimi) and to Opera Australia (as Tatyana).

 After completing her Bachelor of Music at the Victorian College of the Arts, Nicole won the 2007 Herald-Sun Aria; she was the 2012 winner of the ASC Opera Awards and the 2013 winner of the Neue Stimmen competition in Germany.
 Her major role début occurred in 2009 performing Donna Anna in Victorian Opera's Don Giovanni.